TobiasgutPrivat/AutoAlteration/ReadMe.md

 <!--
 TODO
-integrate already embedded Blocks
-Mark which Alterations differ from Altered Nadeo Positioning Issue with some blocks on Tilted (probably with negation of rotation at start) Issue with Altering CustomBlocks (not placeable)
+Mark which Alterations differ from Altered Nadeo
-Issue EmbeddedBlocks names -> flatten or use full path Add Scripts to UI App
+Add Scripts to UI App

-Definitions/Documentation:
-Trackmania Properties (How embedding, positioning etc. works )
+Rotation subtraction incorrect, testable using Tilted, but so far nowhere needed (probably rotation order issue)

+Roadmap Customblock Alterations:
+1. Issue with Altering CustomBlocks (not placeable), works for items
+2. Test full Surface Alterations
+3. Issue Altering of EmbeddedBlocks don't appear ingame as embedded (can be done first)
+4. Solution for StaticModel-customblocks

 Opt.:
-Think about Multiple finishes for reverse/combined etc.
-Multi Map Alterations (Combined,Repeat/Multilap) apply on Nation Converter (check with BigBang)
+Get WR for Map, extract releveant info (finish, cpOrder, nearest path rotation, Gearchanges) apply on Nation Converter (check with BigBang)
 -->
 # Auto Alterations